rebner123/BCP-Live/README.md

 # BCP-Live
-BCP app for sports, clubs, and school announcements.
+BCP app to provide information during live games, information about the WCAL/CCS league, and to allow students easy access to dress up days and club information.